Post-SCF properties: charges, bonds, dipole¶

 What the numbers mean¶

 Mulliken charges partition the electron density according to which basis function it was expanded in.
-Simple, interpretable, but basis-set dependent — a polarisation function added to H shifts charge onto it.
+Simple, interpretable, but basis-set dependent — a polarization function added to H shifts charge onto it.

 Löwdin charges partition in the orthonormalised AO basis (S^{-1/2} transform).
 Less basis-set sensitive, generally preferred for trend analysis across systems.